-The country-specific scale factors can be specified in a separate ASCII file ending with with the suffix .txt.
-The container name of the mask file (e.g. COUNTRY_MASK) must be given in the first line of the file.
-The following lines define the country-specific scale factors.
+The country-specific scale factors can be specified in a separate ASCII file ending with the suffix .txt.
+Within the file the container name of the mask file (e.g. COUNTRY_MASK) must be given in the first line of the file.
+The lines following it define the country-specific scale factors.
 ID 0 is reserved for the default values that are applied to all countries with no specific values listed.
+All IDs must be integers.
 An example scalefactor.txt file is provided below:

 '''

 Country mask field name

 COUNTRY_MASK

 Country data

 Name | ID | Scale factor

+0

+DEFAULT

-DEFAULT 0 1.0
+1.0

+CHINA

+156

-CHINA 156 0.95
+0.95

+1.10

+TNDTA

-INDIA 356 1.10
+356

+KOREA

+410

-KOREA 410 0.0
+0.0

 '''